The first trailer for Disney's Sex Pistols show is here

-Based on the wild career of the Sex Pistols, directed by Danny Boyle, and starring Maisie Williams.
+Based on the wild career of the punk pioneers, 'Pistol' is directed by Danny Boyle and will star Maisie Williams.
+Can't wait.

-Commissioned by FX and headed up by Oscar-winner Danny Boyle, Pistol is set to be a six-part TV series that chronicles the Sex Pistols’ rise to fame, particularly through the lens of guitarist Steve Jones, whose autobiography, Lonely Boy: Tales from a Sex Pistol, inspired the show’s script.
-A press release from FX (the same folks who put Pose on the air) says that the programme will take us “from West London’s council estates to Vivienne Westwood and Malcolm McLaren’s notorious Kings Road SEX shop, to the international controversy that came with the release of Never Mind the Bollocks, which is frequently listed as one of the most influential albums of all time”.
+Commissioned by FX and headed up by the Oscar-winning director, Pistol chronicles the Sex Pistols’ rise to fame, particularly through the lens of guitarist Steve Jones, whose autobiography, Lonely Boy: Tales from a Sex Pistol, inspired the show’s script.
+A press release from FX (the same folks who put Pose on the air) when the show was first announced said that it will take us “from West London’s council estates to Vivienne Westwood and Malcolm McLaren’s notorious Kings Road SEX shop, to the international controversy that came with the release of Never Mind the Bollocks, which is frequently listed as one of the most influential albums of all time”.

 Danny Boyle added: “This is the moment that British society and culture changed forever.
 It is the detonation point for British street culture…where ordinary young people had the stage and vented their fury and their fashion…and everyone had to watch & listen…and everyone feared them or followed them: the Sex Pistols.”

-What’s more, the show’s incendiary plotline is paired with one of the most exciting young ensembles we’ve seen gathered in some time.
+So, a little more info on the stars in front of the camera.
 The show’s main actor, playing Steve Jones, is Toby Wallace, who you may have seen as the rough-edged and sensitive male protagonist in last year’s brilliant Babyteeth.
-Meanwhile, Louis Partridge, fresh off the back of Netflix’s Enola Holmes, will play Sid Vicious, and the excellent star of the underseen Blackbird and 1917, Anson Boon, has won the role of John Lydon.
-Rounding out the band is The Serpent star Fabien Frankel, who’ll play Glen Matlock, Dylan Llewellyn (aka that lad off Derry Girls) as Wally Nightingale, and newcomer Jacob Slater -- who we have a sneaking suspicion may (or may not) be a musician first and foremost -- as Paul Cook.
+Meanwhile, Louis Partridge, fresh off the back of Netflix’s Enola Holmes, will play Sid Vicious, and the excellent star of the underseen Blackbird and 1917, Anson Boon, has won the role of Johnny Rotten.
+Rounding out the band is The Serpent star Fabien Frankel, who’ll play Glen Matlock, Dylan Llewellyn (aka the wee English fella off Derry Girls) as Wally Nightingale, and newcomer Jacob Slater -- who we have a sneaking suspicion may (or may not) be a musician first and foremost -- as Paul Cook.

 That’s not all though!
-Maisie Williams, fresh off the back of The New Mutants and Game of Thrones, will be playing Jordan, the peroxide-haired, face-painted girl widely hailed as ‘the frontwoman of punk’.
+Maisie Williams will be playing Jordan, the peroxide-haired, face-painted girl widely hailed as ‘the frontwoman of punk’.
 (Today, she breeds Burmese cats and is a veterinary nurse.)
 Chrissie Hynde of The Pretenders will be played by Sydney Chandler, whose just wrapped work on the Harry Styles-starring Don’t Worry Darling, while Emma Appleton of The Witcher will tackle the character of Sid Vicious’ American girlfriend, Nancy Spungen.